Mars254/Code-Challenge/README.md

 - [x] Contact the media

 ### Getting Started: 🤩
 Follow the instructions below to get a copy of the project up and running on your local machine.

-### System Requirements :
+### System Requirements 📌 :
   - Operating system (Windoes 10+, MacOS, Linux, etc.)
-  - Node 18+
   - A text editor capable of running Javascript
   - Create a GitHub  Account
   - Browser capable of running Javascript
-  - RAM > 4GB
-  - Disk Space > 1GB

 ### Installations :